AI-Assisted Legacy Migration: Lessons Learned

 The difference wasn't the AI.
 The difference was me doing my job first.

-1. Ambiguity kills - Every vague prompt produced hallucinations.
-Every specific prompt produced usable code.
+- Ambiguity kills accuracy - Every vague prompt produced hallucinations, while every specific prompt produced usable code.

-2. You can't skip understanding - AI amplifies your understanding; it doesn't replace it.
+- You can't skip the understanding phase - AI amplifies your understanding of the code; it can't replace it.

-3. AI generates noise - Specs required manual filtering.
-AI would include every tangentially related detail.
+- AI generates noise that needs filtering - Specs required manual filtering because AI would include every tangentially related detail, drowning the essential in the accessory.

-4. Validation is non-negotiable - Human review of every spec, every plan, every assumption.
+- Validation remains non-negotiable - Thorough human review of every spec, every plan, every assumption was indispensable.

 The new workflow: AI Analysis � Human Analysis � Detailed Prompt � AI Generation � Human Validation

-Think pair programming, where you're the senior dev and the AI is the talented junior who needs clear direction.
+Think pair programming, where you're the senior dev and the AI is the talented junior who needs clear directions.

 The Auto-Accept Mistake